yedhink/KTU-Java/README.md

 - [ ] Standalone examples for Operators and their Precedence

 # Contact
 Having issues in the program?
-Open up an issue in the issues counter, so that i could know about it.
+Open up an issue in the issues counter, so that I could know about it.

-Feel free to contact me via [Linkedin](https://www.linkedin.com/in/yedhin1998/) to clear your doubts.
+Feel free to contact me via [Linkedin](https://www.linkedin.com/in/yedhin1998/) if you have any questions.

 # Credits
 Without [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) and [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) this project wouldn't have become a reality.
 Well thanks to Bram Moolenaar.
-[Oracle Java Documentaion](http://www.oracle.com/technetwork/java/javase/overview/index.html) , [tutorialspoint](https://www.tutorialspoint.com/index.htm) were also great references.
-Last but not the least , i would like to mention [Arch Linux](https://www.distrowatch.com/table.php?distribution=arch) for providing me with such a smooth sailing workflow `->` "makepkg!
+[Oracle Java Documentation](http://www.oracle.com/technetwork/java/javase/overview/index.html), [tutorialspoint](https://www.tutorialspoint.com/index.htm) were also great references.
+Last but not the least , I would like to mention [Arch Linux](https://www.distrowatch.com/table.php?distribution=arch) for providing me with such a smooth sailing workflow `->` "makepkg!
 Not war".

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/yedhink/KTU-Java/blob/master/LICENSE) file for details